Buckingham Palace tour: summer opening 2023

-You can usually enjoy self-guided or guided tours of Buckingham Palace to see the lavishly furnished State Rooms of one of the world's few remaining working royal palaces and see some of the Royal Collection's greatest treasures.
+Enjoy a self-guided tour of Buckingham Palace to see the lavishly furnished State Rooms at one of the world's few remaining working royal palaces, plus discover some of the Royal Collection's greatest treasures.

 What's inside Buckingham Palace?